 Let’s now imagine a second example within the medical & pharmaceuticals industry – a manufacturer of a new drug for diabetics.
 The company wants to target drug buyers either within hospitals or individual GP practices, but it also wants to raise awareness of its product among those with diabetes.
 These markets require very different approaches.
 The doctors and pharmacists want technical information, supply details and prices.
 The patients want information on how the drug can help them, and a far more empathetic tone.
 In this case, it is highly unlikely that the requirement of the two target groups could be met on the same website and, in all likelihood, two very different websites would have to be established.
 Furthermore, if the drug is a prescription only medicine (POM) then the website will need to factor in ABPI compliance to ensure that the website conforms to the regulations that govern the marketing of POMs.

-Audience profiling is vital at the very start of the process of developing a medical website, as it will affect almost all the subsequent decisions.
+Audience profiling is vital at the very start of the medical website design process as it will affect almost all the subsequent decisions.
 Having a clear idea of the target audience helps significantly in identifying which keywords are likely to get the most relevant traffic.
 The site design itself will be heavily influenced by the intended audience, as will the majority of the content and the tone of voice in which it is written.